home lab

 Patch Panels

-Patch panels, or patch bays, are critical in managing and organizing network cables.
-These panels have multiple ports to connect and route network cables, simplifying changes and additions to the network setup.
+Patch panels, or patch bays, are important in managing and organizing network cables.
+These panels have multiple ports to connect and route network cables.
+This simplifies changes and additions to the network setup.
 Patch panels can help keep your cables tidy, making troubleshooting network issues easier.

 Home server rack patch panel